AT-076

 AT-076 is a so-called opioid "pan" antagonist and is the first reasonably balanced antagonist known of all four opioid receptor types.
-It acts as a silent antagonist of all four of the opioid receptors, behaving as a competitive antagonist of the μ-opioid receptor (K_{i} = 1.67 nM) and δ-opioid receptor (K_{i} = 19.6 nM) and as a noncompetitive antagonist of the κ-opioid receptor (K_{i} = 1.14 nM) and nociceptin receptor (K_{i} = 1.75 nM).
-AT-076 was derived from the selective κ-opioid receptor antagonist JDTic via removal of the 3,4-dimethyl group of the trans-(3R,4R)-dimethyl-4-(3-hydroxyphenyl)piperidine antagonist scaffold which increased affinity for the nociceptin receptor by 10-fold and for the μ- and δ-opioid receptors by 3-6-fold.
+It acts as an antagonist of all four types of opioid receptor, behaving as a competitive antagonist of the μ-opioid receptor (K_{i} = 1.67 nM) and δ-opioid receptor (K_{i} = 19.6 nM) and as a noncompetitive antagonist of the κ-opioid receptor (K_{i} = 1.14 nM) and nociceptin receptor (NOP, K_{i} = 1.75 nM).
+AT-076 was derived from the κ-opioid receptor antagonist JDTic, which showed affinity for NOP, by removal of two methyl groups from the piperidine ring.
+This increased affinity for NOP 10-fold relative to the parent compound.